- Practice Schedule

 Does Every Player Need to Tryout?

-No. As noted above, only those looking to play on 'Select' travel teams are required to attend tryouts.
+As noted above, those players looking to play on 'Select' travel teams are required to attend tryouts.

 Players in our Intown soccer programs - those going into Kindergarten, 1st grade (typically u7), 2nd grade (u8), or 3rd grade (u9)- do NOT tryout.
 When registered by the deadline we will place those players on a team automatically.